Matahora Airport: Construction and opening

-Construction of the airport began in 2007 with an investment of 100 billion Rupiah from the Southeast Sulawesi provincial government.
-The airport was inaugurated on 22 May 2009 by then Indonesian Minister of Transportation Jusman Syafii Djamal.
+Construction began in 2007, with an initial 1,400-metre runway, with an investment of 100 billion Rupiah from the Southeast Sulawesi provincial government.
+The airport was inaugurated on 22 May 2009 by then-Minister of Transportation Jusman Syafii Djamal, coinciding with the inaugural Susi Air flight between Wakatobi and Kendari.
+In the same year, Express Air inaugurated the Jakarta–Makassar–Wakatobi–Baubau route, operating Boeing 737 Classic aircraft on the Jakarta–Makassar leg and Dornier 328 aircraft on the Makassar–Wakatobi–Baubau sector.